saviway/single-package-template/README.md

-# Template to build monorepo with yarn 3 and vite
+# NPM package boilerplate

-This repository contains preconfigured environment to create npm packages with yarn 3.
+This repository contains preconfigured environment to create npm packages.

 Caveats: This template configured for _typescript_ and does not suitable for development packages in _javascript_